yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 > >
 > > 1.
 In TILED over 1000 nucleotides long and in qPCR around 180 length.
 > > 2.
 The qpcr flavor reports back small amplicons with an optimized internal probe.
 The TILED flavor overlapping amplicons for Oxford Nanopore or Whole Genome Sequencing.
 > > 3.
 Yes, there are differences.
 It's a different set of primers.
 The reason for this very different result are the settings of the parameters.
 In the last run, we let VarVamp run with the default settings for the tiled flavor.
-Check out the analysis/varvamp log file of both, the one on the github and your own produced.
+Check out the analysis/varvamp log file of both, the one on the github website and your own produced.
 > > 4.
 Increase of length of amplicon, minimal required overlap and threshold or decrease of maximum number of ambiguous nucleotides per primer.
 > >
 > {: .solution}